Residence rights of EU citizens and their families in Ireland

-Immigration Service Delivery may send them a letter inviting them to register and get a temporary Irish Residence Permit while they are waiting for the application to be fully processed.
+Immigration Service Delivery (ISD) may send your non-EEA family member a letter inviting them to register and get a temporary Irish Residence Permit while they are waiting for the application to be fully processed.
 This applies only to qualifying family members and only if they have sent enough documentation to prove their relationship with you and that you have a right to reside in Ireland (because you are working here for example).

 Refusals and appeals